DenisLabrecque/DenisLabrecque.github.io/short-bio.md

 Computer code, especially when it includes graphic elements -- such as in the case of this website, which I myself <a href="/about">built from scratch</a> -- also occupies some of my time.
 Such is the reason I am studying Computer Information Systems and Grahpic Design at the same time.

+I'm also an aviation enthusiast, and especially appreciate jet airplanes of any kind.
+Rencently, I have delved into the hobby of remote control electric ducted fan foam airplanes, and am loving it!
+Once done with my studies, I hope to enter the RCAF as a pilot.

 In general though, I just like making stuff.
 Furniture, clothes, websites, illustrations, music, literature, gardens -- it doesn't matter.